Gordon Ramsay: Guest appearances

-In November 2011, Ramsay appeared on the Simpsons episode "The Food Wife".
+In November 2011, Ramsay appeared in the Simpsons episode "The Food Wife".
 In February 2017, Ramsay made a guest appearance on New Girl episode "Operation: Bobcat".
 Ramsay made an appearance on 11 December 2017 broadcast of Please Take Care of My Refrigerator, a South Korean reality television show on JTBC.
 In November, Ramsay drew criticism for appearing as a brand ambassador for the mass-produced Korean beer Cass; Ramsay defended it as unpretentious and affordable.
 Ramsay voices the character Bolton Gramercy in Big Hero 6: The Series.
 The character, a chef with a fiery temper, is loosely based on him.